djsegal/Numerics.jl/README.md

 using Numerics
 ```

-You should now have the following packages available to you:
+You should now have access to the following packages:

 + DataFrames
 + DataStructures